 Don't own or use a mobile device?
 You can still use BrowZine!
 It's now available in a web version.
 You can get to it here.
 The web version works the same way as the app version.
 Find the journals you like, create a custom Bookshelf, get ToCs and read the articles you want.

-In film studies, amateur film is examined (increasingly under the rubric of personal film) in terms of its history, its technologies, and its aesthetics; while anthropologists and other social scientists studying ‘home mode imagery’ consider how personal film works as a social practice—as a distinctive form of visual communication, in relation to its place in consumer culture, and in terms of the everyday uses of amateur film technologies.
+In film studies, amateur film is studied (often under the rubric of personal film) in terms of its history, its technologies, and its aesthetics; while anthropologists and other social scientists studying ‘home mode imagery’ consider how it works as a social practice—as a distinctive form of visual communication, in relation to its place in consumer culture, and in terms of the everyday uses of its technologies.
+See also machinima.

 To find what we have in the Library's collection, you can do a subject search for "amateur films" in the online catalog.
 That search will show you what film titles are classified as amateur films as well as books and other items about them.